 NYC Emergency Management Community Preparedness - NYC Emergency Management helps local organizations build capacity within their community to prepare for, respond to, and recover from an emergency.

 CorpNet - CorpNet provides business partners with current, accurate information about emergencies to enhance awareness and aid decision making, should their businesses be affected.

 Corporate Emergency Access System (CEAS) - CEAS authorizes essential employees to access restricted areas following an emergency.
 CEAS-credentialed employees can work to shut down or sustain core business functions until normal entry is restored.

-The DOHMH Office of Emergency Preparedness and Response (OEPR) also works with community partners to plan for and protect vulnerable populations, involving community stakeholders through the Community Resilience Planning Committee (CRPC), a collaboration of nonprofit and for-profit organizations representing various community and population sectors of NYC.
+The Health Department's Office of Emergency Preparedness and Response also works with community partners to plan for and protect vulnerable populations through our Community Preparedness Program.
+The program is a multi-faceted approach to collaboration with nonprofit and for-profit organizations representing various community and population sectors of NYC.